jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/architecture/architecture.md

 ### CLI Translation Units
 A CLI translation unit defines a mapping between YANG models and the CLI.

-It is used by the Frinx ODL controller to perform translation between device specific CLI data and standardized structured (OpenConfig YANG) data.
+It is used by the FRINX ODL controller to perform translation between device specific CLI data and standardized structured (OpenConfig YANG) data.

 The translation unit can read and write configuration or read the state of a device.